-- RB = retirement benefit payable to the Director on retirement - TR = the total remuneration paid to the Director in the last three years - Y = the years of service of the Director prior to 30 June 2004, provided that Y shall not exceed 15
+RB = retirement benefit payable to the Director on retirement

+TR = the total remuneration paid to the Director in the last three years

+Y = the years of service of the Director prior to 30 June 2004, provided that Y shall not exceed 15

 Non-Executive Directors appointed after 30 June 2004 are not eligible to participate in the retirement benefits scheme.
+Following the retirement of Mr Nicholson as a Director on 23 July 2013, Messrs Johnson and Boulton are the only remaining Directors eligible to participate in the retirement benefit scheme.